 The family is the most important relationship in this stage.

 SCHOOL AGE: 6 to 11 years

 This stage is where the school and social communication give important roles.
 The child goes to school and will be exposed to a new social environment and academic matters.
 The child meets friends and classmates who will determine the progress of the child in this stage.
-The child becomes more capable in completing a complex task and master a new ability.
-Guardians are encourage to give praises or commend the child’s success.
+The child becomes more capable of completing a complex task and master a new ability.
+Guardians are encouraged to give praise or commend the child’s success.
 This will let the child feel good and develop a sense of competence and confidence.
 But those who don’t will feel inferior and self-doubt.